abatten/abatten.github.io/pages/about.md

 I am currently working in a dual role as a Postdoctoral researcher in the [Centre for Astrophysics and Supercomputing](https://astronomy.swin.edu.au/) at the Swinburne University of Technology.

-In my working week, about 60% of the time, you can find me working in the Human-Machine Laboratory investigating the role of AI as a team member in decision-making environments.
+In my working week, about 60% of the time, you can find me working in the Space Domain Awareness Laboratory tracking satellites around Earth and determining what to do if we *lose* one.
 The rest of the time, I am trying to resolve the Hubble tension by measuring the Hubble constant with Tip of the Red Giant Branch Stars (TRGB Stars).

 My other primary interests include using simulations to study the composition and evolution of the intergalactic medium through cosmic time, the common envelope phase of giant stars, and fast radio bursts.